ncuskey/FWG5/hex-map/README.md

 - Check that D3.js is properly loaded

 **"d3.voronoi is not a function"**
-- Verify D3.js v7 and D3-Voronoi are loaded
+- Verify D3.js v7 is loaded (includes Delaunay/Voronoi)
 - Check script loading order

 **Purple screen only**